 This EREC G98 provides guidance on the GB technical requirements for the connection of Micro-generators in parallel with public Low Voltage Distribution Networks.
 The requirements set out in this EREC G98 are in addition to those of European standard EN 50438 which should be complied with in full.

+This EREC G98 applies to Micro-generating Plant including Electricity Storage devices commissioned on or after [01 September 2022].
+Micro-generating Plant including Electricity Storage devices commissioned before [01 September 2022] shall comply with this EREC G98 taking account of the specific exclusions for Electricity Storage in Appendix 1.

 There are two connection procedures described in this document.
 The first connection procedure covers the connection of a single Micro-generating Plant.
 A Micro-generating Plant is a single electrical installation that contains one or more Micro-generators, either single or multi-phase, the aggregate Registered Capacity of which is no greater than 16 A per phase.
 The second connection procedure covers the connection of multiple Micro-generators (other than within a single Customer’s Installation) in a Close Geographic Region, under a planned programme of work.

 This document is applicable to Fully Type Tested Micro-generators for which a Micro-generator Type Test Verification Report demonstrates that the Micro-generator design meets all the requirements set out in this EREC G98.
 For Micro-generators greater than 16 A per phase the procedures described in EREC G99 apply.